3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 https://docs.vorondesign.com/community/howto/EricZimmerman/BackupConfigToGithub.html

 ## BUT FIRST!!!
 Make sure your Pi has the correct timezone/time & date!
 Google should help you do this.
-# ALSO manually select all your files in Mainsail & download them to your computer so you have a current & local backup of your configs BEFORE YOU DO ANYHTING ELSE!
+# ALSO manually select all your files in Mainsail & download them to your computer so you have a current & local backup of your configs BEFORE YOU DO ANYTHING ELSE!

 To log into ssh on a SV06/+ or SV07/+ Klipper screen the default user is mks & password is makerbase.